tikyau/Device-Provisioning-Service-Walkthrough/tutorial-provision-device-to-hub.md

 ## Prerequisites

-Before you proceed, make sure to configure your device as discussed in the tutorial [Setup a device to provision using Azure IoT Hub Device Provisioning Service](./tutorial-set-up-device.md).
+Before you proceed, make sure to configure your device in the tutorial [Setup a device to provision using Azure IoT Hub Device Provisioning Service](./tutorial-set-up-device.md).

 If you're unfamiliar with the process of auto-provisioning, be sure to review [Auto-provisioning concepts](concepts-auto-provisioning.md) before continuing.